neilkatin/lah-cert-positions-guide/source/operations-lead.md

 * With Incident Commander and the Command staff, review the ARK Incident Map and the Incident Status Sheets that are maintained by the Scribe.

-  * review incoming Incident Reports
+  * Review incoming Incident Reports

   * Prioritize the incidents.